Ahmad-S792/Systems_Version_Repo/README.md

-# Systems_Version_Details
+# Systems_Version_Details_ITGC_Audits

-It is tracker maintained for quick future reference to obtain reference path or script or information, using which we can find version details for each specific technology.
+It is tracker maintained to obtain script or others, using which we can find version details for each specific technology.

 ---